nigth/DevOps_online_Kyiv_2020Q3Q4/m4/task4.2/readme.md

 ip address 192.168.15.1 255.255.255.0
 ```
 Analyzed this project in some steps.

-First of all, checked cinnections inside every houses.
+First of all, checked connections inside every houses.
 Created simple PDU simulation for the next pairs of PC:
 ```
 H1-PC1 + H1-PC4